kuiper2000/tropical-dynamics/_sources/Variability/QBO.md

 An example of the Doppler Shift in a moving object.
 ```

-In the tropical atmosphere, such processes are (may be) dominated by the inertial gravity wave
+In the tropical atmosphere, such processes are dominated by the gravity wave with different wave length and frequency.
+One of the most prominant is the